From open sewage to high-tech hydrohub, Singapore leads water revolution

 Desalinated water and NEWater are fairly independent of the weather but on the downside, require more energy to produce, Madhavan said.

-Conventional reverse osmosis requires 3.5 to 4 kilowatt-hours (kWh) to squeeze seawater through a membrane to make 1,000 liters of freshwater.
+Conventional reverse osmosis requires 3.5 to 4 kilowatt-hours (kWh) to squeeze seawater through a membrane to make 1,000 litres of freshwater.

 Singapore is now building a demonstration plant to scale up tests on electrochemical desalting, which uses an electric field to pull salt out of seawater.
 Madhavan said PUB hopes to halve energy use.